databendlabs/databend-docs/docs/guides/55-performance/cluster-key.md

 ## How Cluster Key Works

-To make this work, the cluster key you set must align with how you filter the data in queries.
-For instance, let's consider a table that includes temperatures for all cities in Canada, with three columns: City, Temperature, and Province.
+Let's consider a table that includes temperatures for all cities in Canada, with three columns: City, Temperature, and Province.

 ```sql
 CREATE TABLE T (